 GENE STEPNITSKY | WRITER & DIRECTOR

-Gene Stupnitsky is a Writers Guild Award winner and six-time Emmy Award nominee.
-Stupnitsky got his start on the NBC comedy series, “The Office,” producing, directing and writing for five seasons, eventually rising to co-head writer.
-His episode, “Dinner Party,” was ranked the best comedic half hour of the decade by Rolling Stone magazine.
-Since then, Stupnitsky has executive produced the Golden-Globe Nominated series, “SMILF," and co-created the Emmy-nominated HBO series, "Hello Ladies.”
-On the feature side, Stupnitsky co-wrote and executive produced the hit Sony film "Bad Teacher” and co-wrote and directed the box office smash "Good Boys” for Universal.
+Comedy happens...especially when the characters in a story are allowed to operate outside the boundaries of advisable behavior.
+Writers Guild Award winner and six-time Emmy Award nominee Gene Stupnitsky gives his creations exceptional license, with hilarious results.
+Gene got his start on the NBC comedy series, THE OFFICE, producing, directing and writing for five seasons, eventually rising to co-head writer.
+His episode, “Dinner Party,” was ranked “the best comedic half-hour of the decade” by Rolling Stone magazine.
+Since then, Gene has executive produced the Golden Globe-nominated series, SMILF, and co-created the Emmy-nominated HBO series, HELLO LADIES.
+On the feature front, he co-wrote and executive produced BAD TEACHER starring Cameron Diaz, Jason Segel and Justin Timberlake, and co-wrote and directed the box office smash GOOD BOYS for Universal.